 US airline Jetblue is the only other carrier to offer sliding doors in Mint (their Business Class), but this feature is only available in select seats.

 My immediate thought is that these new First and Business Class Suites are the buzz trend in airline seat planning at the moment.
-Whether this design will be defunct in 10 years’ time is anyone’s guess.
+Whether this design will be defunct in 10 years time is anyone’s guess.
 My personal opinion is that flights very boring except when there is terrifying turbulence which then makes them frightening!
-I get some joy with minor interactions with other passengers; seeing who is sleeping, what people are eating, just generally watching passengers and airline staff milling around during a flight.
+I get some joy from minor interactions with other passengers; seeing who is sleeping, what people are eating, and just generally watching passengers and airline staff milling around during a flight.
 I prefer not to be boxed into my own little world, having said that, due to the low nature of your walls you will still experience some cabin disturbance that I enjoy.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.